 1. Achieving a certificate of recognition (COR)

-A COR is awarded to employers who have developed a health and safety program that meets standards established by the Ministry of Labour and an accredited certifying partner.
+A COR is awarded to employers who have developed a health and safety program that meets standards established by the Ministry of Labour and Immigration and an accredited certifying partner.

 To achieve a COR, you must get at least 50 per cent on each element of an audit and have an overall score of 80 per cent.
 After earning a COR, you are eligible for a 10 per cent industry rate refund for the first year and then five per cent every year you maintain the COR.
 PIR can help you develop a health and safety program and earn a COR.If you are registering with PIR for the first time and have not received your COR by year end, you can have your refund carried forward for one year and applied if the COR is complete at the end of the next year.